FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Required:

  * `specimen collection date`(*date*) date at which the  specimen was collected
  * `animal age at collection` (*number*) animal age at the point of collection, in years, months, weeks or days.
 Units must be specified.
-An estimmate is acceptable where the age is not precisely known.
+An estimate is acceptable where the age is not precisely known.
  * `developmental stage` (*ontology term*) a child term of [life cycle stage](http://purl.obolibrary.org/obo/UBERON_0000105)
  * Animal Disease / health status at point of collection
  * `tissue` ([UBERON](http://uberon.github.io/) term preferred)